-Role: Chair of Trustees, appointed Trustee in June 2019 for four years and elected Chair in December 2019.
+Role: Chair of Trustees, appointed Trustee in June 2019 and re-appointed in May 2023 for four years, elected Chair in December 2019.

 I joined the Board of Trustees in mid 2019 and took over as Chair at the end of that year.
 As a third generation Latymerian (1966-73), I was keen to help the Foundation through a period of change as a number of long-standing Trustees were about to stand down after many years of service.
 We now have several new faces on the Board and are pressing on with supporting the school with some major projects, ahead of the 400th anniversary of the Foundation in 2024.

 I am a retired Chartered Accountant with a wide interest in education having served in various roles at St George's Hospital Medical School and the London School of Economics, as well as Chairing the Governing Body at our local primary school.

 Dick is a member of the following Foundation committees: Buildings & Infrastructure; Finance.

 Role: Vice Chair, appointed Trustee in July 2020 for four years, and elected Vice Chair in May 2022.

 I was at Latymer from 1992 to 1999.
 After Warwick University I went on to a career in financial services, first qualifying as a chartered accountant at KPMG and then working in corporate finance at Gleacher Shacklock and PJT Partners.
 I serve on the Foundation’s finance committee.

 Having the chance to go to Latymer changed my life, as it has for many others and will do for many more.
 I am pleased to play my part in helping the Foundation to support the school and its students both current and future.

 Jamie is a member of the following Foundation committees: Finance.